-Subject Leader for Product Design: Miss S Allen
+Subject Lead for Product Design: Miss S Allen

 Design and Technology– why is it important in our modern world?

 The importance of Design and Technology is all around us.
 From the moment your alarm clock wakes you, to the first cup of tea, the journey to school or work, the enjoyment derived from leisure activities, Design and Technology is with us from cradle to grave.
 Whether you wish to follow a career working alongside some of the country’s leading engineers or craftsmen, manage your own business, bring new products to our supermarket shelves, be involved in a major new building development or just learn unique problem solving skills that can be applied to any situation, the study of Design and Technology is a must.